komo1iddin/study-bridge-ast-next/content/universities/uz/shanghai-jiao-tong.md

 ---
-id: 3
-name: Shanghai Jiao Tong University
-logo: /universities/sjtu-logo.jpg
-image: /universities/sjtu-campus.jpg
 city: Shanghai
 description: A leading public research university in China with a strong focus on engineering, medicine, and business, known for its rigorous academic standards and distinguished alumni network.
 educationType:
 - bachelor
 - master
 - phd
 - 2+2
+faculties:
+- School of Medicine
+- School of Electronic, Information and Electrical Engineering
+- School of Mechanical Engineering
+- School of Naval Architecture, Ocean and Civil Engineering
+- School of Chemistry and Chemical Engineering
+- School of Materials Science and Engineering
+- School of Biomedical Engineering
+- School of Aeronautics and Astronautics
+- School of Physics and Astronomy
+- School of Mathematics
+- School of Economics and Management
+- School of Humanities
+- School of Foreign Languages
+- School of Media and Design
+- School of Law
+- School of International and Public Affairs
+- School of Agriculture and Biology
+- School of Environmental Science and Engineering
+- School of Pharmacy
+- School of Life Sciences and Biotechnology
+- School of Computer Science and Engineering
+featured: true
+foundedYear: 1896
 hasGrants: true
-featured: true
+id: 3
+image: /universities/shanghai-jiao-tong-university.jpg
+internationalStudents: 2800
+logo: /universities/shanghai-jiao-tong-university-logo.png
+name: Shanghai Jiao Tong University
 ranking: 5
-foundedYear: 1896
 studentsCount: 38000
-internationalStudents: 2800
 ---

 # Shanghai Jiao Tong University